-We deem them myths not because of a prior bias that there can be no miracles, but because of the Principle of Analogy, the only alternative to which is believing everything in The National Inquirer.
+We deem them myths not because of a bias that there can be no miracles, but because of the Principle of Analogy, the only alternative to which is believing everything in The National Inquirer.
 If we do not use the standard of current-day experience to evaluate claims from the past, what other standard is there?
 And why should we believe that God or Nature used to be in the business of doing things that do not happen now?
 Isn’t God supposed to be the same yesterday, today, and forever?
 [Robert Price]

 The principle of analogy, presented above, is really just a summary of David Hume’s argument involving the likelihood of miracle stories.
 Hume’s argument says that since our uniform experience does not include miracles, it’s very unlikely that miracles have occurred in the past.
 This is analogous reasoning.
-It’s not that miracles are impossible; it’s just that we should remain agnostic towards them since it’s far more likely that a natural explanation is the cause.
+It’s not that miracles are impossible; it’s just that we should remain agnostic towards them since it’s far more likely that a natural explanation is a cause.
 Now the principle of analogy has its shortcomings, especially when generalized to mean rare events.
-What if, for example, Einstein didn’t move forward with his theory of relativity because it contradicted his present day uniform experience?
+What if, for example, Einstein didn’t move forward with his theory of relativity because it contradicted his present-day uniform experience?
 What if we observed a nuclear explosion and explained it as a conventional explosion just because we had no experience with nuclear physics?
-Moreover, there are much quantum mechanical phenomena that appear to violate the laws of Newtonian physics.
+Moreover, there are many quantum mechanical phenomena that appear to violate the laws of Newtonian physics.
 Do we also outright reject these, at the time, very rare events just because they don’t agree with our current background knowledge?